 You should also try to massage your calves and hamstrings as tightness and pain will travel to your heels.
 Make sure that you visit a professional therapist to apply the adequate pressure.
 Improper massaging of injured muscles can cause more pain and discomfort.

 Use a Frozen Golf Ball:

-A frozen golf ball can be a great remedy especially if you suffer from an inflammation in the plantar fasciitis.
+According to Keep Moving Care, a frozen golf ball can be a great remedy especially if you suffer from an inflammation in the plantar fasciitis.
 The ball will stretch your muscles comfortably so you are able to shift your weight.
 This reduces the pressure on the injured muscles.

 Freezing a ball can alleviate the pain.
 Cold temperatures tend to numb the pain making you more comfortable.

 These natural ways will help you manage your pain.
 They don’t have any side effects and can be repeated in the comfort of your home.
 Give them a try and see how the pain improves.